jmbowman/anima-character-generator/README.rst

 * Weapon module DP reduction for weapon masters class
 * You can now remove basic modules from your character
+* Added better defaults for race and gender
+* Added addition gender options

 Planned stuff:

+* Dark mode
+* Point counter for point spend
 * Info boxes with what each ability does
-* Dark mode
 * React Library refactoring